oyama/pico-time-varying-filter-test/README.md

 All filters are normalized to `Q=6` for consistency with the paper's trials.

 - SVF: Uses resonance parameter R=1/2Q.
-- Ladder: Maps the resonance range (0–4.5) to a comparable Q factor.

 ## Reference